Mian Wali Qureshian: Culture

-Socio-economic conditions
+Socioeconomic conditions

 Considerable development has taken place over the past few decades and many basis facilities are provided in Mian Wali Qureshian.
-These facilities include sewerage systems, water supply, electricity & gas, a MEPCO Sub Divisional Office and a Union Council office.
+These facilities include sewerage systems, water supply, electricity producers, an MEPCO subdivisional office and a Union Council office.
 Along with this, the town has experienced technological improvement with sustainable mobile/internet networks and Internet cafes.
-Commercial activity due to its closeness to the N5 highway has also brought commercial banks into the town including a Habib Bank Limited outlet.
+Commercial activity due to its closeness to the N5 highway has also brought banks to town, including a Habib Bank Limited branch.

 One government-run Rural Health Centre (RHC) is working to provide health facilities to the people of Mian Wali Qureshian.
 Many private hospitals and clinics also provide healthcare.
 Mianwali Qureshian has two government high schools for boys and girls and many smaller private schools provide education.
 The majority of students travel to Rahimyar Khan for further education.

 Poverty and unemployment are rampant with more than 60% of the population living below the poverty line.
 Literacy rates are below the Rahimyar Khan district average of 45 percent.
 Clean drinking water has been another unresolved issue.
 A total of 77% water samples collected in the region were found with arsenic contamination, due to which 50% people were found with arsencosis symptoms and 60% of their earnings were being spent on hospitalisation.
 Hepatitis-C is widespread amongst the population and has not been combatted effectively.
 The law and order authorities are non-existent due to the prevalence of feudal lords in and around the town.